1to9only/HoDoKu/README.md

 - default folder changed from user Home folder to Hodoku folder
 - add hint to message when next Hint/Step not available
 - some typo fixes
-- improvements to Copy for SimpleSudoku output                       b
+- improvements to Copy for SimpleSudoku output
 - remove forms from src/sudoku folder
 - add uninstall thru windows control panel (w10 settings)